 In April of 2019, my family and I moved to Budapest, Hungary, where I accepted a full-time position as the High School /IB Geography Teacher and College Counselor at the International School of Budapest, I am also an Instructor in the Political Science and Communications Departments at McDaniel College Budapest.

-Some of my past work can be found in the journals Telos, the AAG Review of Books, Capitalism Nature Socialism, and soon Environmental Humanities.
-I am also a reviewer for the journal Global Policy.
-I have recently become a strong supporter of open-access journals, and will be publishing the articles derived from my dissertation in exclusively in open-access journals as well.
+Some of my past work can be found in the journals Telos, the AAG Review of Books, Capitalism Nature Socialism, and Historical Materialism.
+I am also a reviewer for the journal Global Policy and Technics and Civilization.

 I graduated with my PhD in June of 2021.
 When not teaching and writing, I am playing trombone, wooden folk flutes, and the zurna.
 In addition to musical pursuits, I have begun returned to my earlier love of fiction writing and hope to complete my first novel, tentatively entitled The instructions, sometime in 2022.